-Maria Callas may have died almost 45 years ago but her immortal voice lives on, along with her legend.
+Maria Callas may have died on this day 45 years ago but her immortal voice lives on, along with her legend.
 It’s no mystery why Greeks, Italians and Americans, all claim Callas as theirs.

 She was born Sophia Cecilia Anna Maria Kalogeropoulou on Dec.
 2, 1923, in New York, her family name later shortened to Callas.
 Educated in Greece, she started performing at the age of 8.

 She lived in New York for her first thirteen years.
 Though she then lived mostly in Europe, she also sang in the U.S. from 1954 to 1974 and English was her native language.
 She learned Greek from her parents.

 In Verona she meets Giovanni Battista Meneghini, a wealthy industrialist who is passionate about opera.
 Twenty-eight years her senior, he becomes her impresario and then husband in 1949.

 In 1954 she loses around 30 kilos (66 pounds) and transforms into the ultimate diva, taking top parts in the most well-known operas.

 Maria Callas reminded opera that it is also theatre

 Callas reminded opera that it is also theatre, and that the “long lines of paunchy and plump singers that come along to push out a tune on centre stage are no longer acceptable,” as a French correspondent wrote after her death in 1977.

 On January 2, 1958, Callas opens the Rome season with “Norma” in the presence of Italy’s president, Giovanni Gronchi.
 But at the end of the first act, she says she has lost her voice and refuses to continue.

 The temperamental diva is accused of being capricious as there had been whistles during one of her arias.
 But she insists to the media: “As you could see, I could no longer speak.”